 According to the Insurance Information Institute, water was the third-leading cause of claims from 2014-2018 with an average of $10,849 per claim.
 But new technology can even tell homeowners about early signs of a pipe leak, alerting users by app and allowing them to schedule repairs before a manageable problem turns into a costly claim.

 Before you connect everything and your kitchen sink to the internet, make sure you’re not missing the easiest way to lower your rates.
 Studies show you can save more than $1,000 a year just by shopping around when you buy or renew your homeowners insurance.

 In 2018, John Hancock, one of the oldest and largest North American life insurers, announced it would only sell “interactive policies” — that is, those using health and fitness data from the policyholder to adjust premiums or give discounts.

 Popular wearable fitness trackers can log your exercise data, total up the calories you’ve burned or steps you’ve taken, or even monitor your diet.

-John Hancock offers a number of rewards — if you’re active enough — including a 15% discount on premiums.
+John Hancock offers a number of rewards — if you’re active enough — including an up to 25% discount on premiums.
 UnitedHealthcare offers credits for reaching fitness goals that can be used for out-of-pocket health expenses.
 Health insurer Oscar rewards its app users with $1 towards an Amazon gift card for each day they meet their fitness goals.